What the experts say

 Studies from Make-A-Wish chapters around the world support these findings.

 In 2015, Make-A-Wish Israel engaged researchers to look into the effects of a wish on children with cancer**.

+In a controlled trial, 33 kids who received a wish were compared with a control group who didn’t.
 Each child completed measures of psychiatric and health-related symptoms, positive and negative effect, hope and optimism, before and after their wish.

-When a child and family are faced with a life-threatening diagnosis, I have no doubt that a wish makes all the difference in their treatment journey.
+"When a child and family are faced with a life-threatening diagnosis, I have no doubt that a wish makes all the difference in their treatment journey.

-Time and time over, I’ve seen the wonderful effect of a wish – not just happiness, but true, long-lasting joy.
-This joy and sense of hope is so important in their recovery and healing.
+“Time and time over, I’ve seen the wonderful effect of a wish – not just happiness, but true, long-lasting joy.
+This joy and sense of hope is so important in their recovery and healing.”

 Dr Margaret Little, Paediatric Oncologist, Queensland Children's Hospital

 *2018 American Study: ‘Impact of a Make-A-Wish experience on healthcare utilization’ by Anup D. Patel, Peter Glynn, Ashley M. Falke, Megan Reynolds, Richard Hoyt, Allison Hoynes, Melissa Moore-Clingenpeel, Ann Salvator & Jennifer J. Moreland – October 2018.

 **2015 Israel Study: ‘The effects of the Make-A-Wish intervention on psychiatric symptoms and health related quality of life of children with cancer’ by Anat Shoshani, Keren Milfano, Johanna Czamanski-Cohen – October 2015.